justDenzil/ekayu-d6416/src/pages/faq.md

           and DPA](http://bit.ly/2YJwlyt).
       - question: Rapid-fire questions
         answer: >-
-          Q: Why is this Planty theme so beautiful? <br /> A: We hired our first designer a couple of months ago. <br /><br /> Q: Why did you build a theme for Stackbit? <br /> A: We believe in Stackbit’s promise of opening up the JAMstack to more developers.
+          Q: Why is this ekayu theme so beautiful? <br /> A: We hired our first designer a couple of months ago. <br /><br /> Q: Why did you build a theme for Stackbit? <br /> A: We believe in Stackbit’s promise of opening up the JAMstack to more developers.
 Plus, we trust these